LokoDenis/cv_project/README.md

 ### Who do I talk to? ###

-* The owner of this repo is alev.
+* The owner of this repo is sanityseeker
 * Contact emails:
-lokodenis73@gmail.com, dobelyakov@edu.hse.ru
+sanityseeker@ya.ru, dobelyakov@edu.hse.ru